AmeerHamoodi/EEGPhasePy/docs/source/usage/stats.rst

 Mean and standard deviation
 -----------------------------
-Mean and standard deviation (std) are computed using `scipy.stats` circular statistics.
-To compute the mean and standard deviation of phase given a list of trigger samples, you can use the `mean_phase_from_triggers` and `std_phase_from_triggers`.
+Mean and standard deviation (std) are computed using :py:mod:`scipy.stats` circular statistics.
+To compute the mean and standard deviation of phase given a list of trigger samples, you can use the :py:meth:`EEGPhasePy.estimators.Estimator.mean_phase_from_triggers` and :py:meth:`EEGPhasePy.estimators.Estimator.std_phase_from_triggers`.
 You can specify radian or degree output when calling each method.
 See below:

 .. code-block:: Python